cwdatlas/County-/README.md

 County+ database search CLI
 ---
 The county+ application is a continuation of the CountyDatabase github repo: https://github.com/cwdatlas/CountyDatabase.
-This Database is accessed using a command then arguments delimited by spaces.
+This Database is accessed using a command with arguments delimited by spaces.

 ---
 how to install